aj-fay/UCI-Project-1/UCI-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- There would be less human error involved and less time would be required to configure the ELK machine.
+- There would be less human error and time involved in order to configure the ELK machine.

 The playbook implements the following tasks:
 - Download docker.io